 Woah, Hold up

+We have loved bringing delicious natural wines to your door but we are taking a break.
 By clicking 'yeah' you are confirming that you are aged 18 years or over.

 I was introduced to these winemakers a few years ago.
 Sarah and Iwo involve every aspect of the land in their viticulture, and their philosophy translates so tangibly into their wine.
 The 2020 Sophie rose is a bit lighter than previous vintages but so delicious.
 I chose this wine because it’s smashable, glouglou wine but still offers purity, delicacy and complexity.
 Also, who doesn’t love a concrete egg wine?